 Elsie Gaisie – Ahiabu is currently the programme Coordinator of the California State University at its University of Ghana center.
-Elsie holds an MPhil degree in Social Work and currently a final year doctoral candidate at the Regional Institute of Population Studies of the University of Ghana.
-Her area of concentration is women, children and sexuality.
+Elsie holds a doctoral degree from the the Regional Institute of Population Studies of the University of Ghana.
+Her expecties include but are not limited to women and children’s issues, sexuality and higher international education.

 The first part of her career was spent mostly in activities relating to community service through the founding of a local non-governmental organization (LNGO)-DeSMAS.
 DeSMAS or Deprived Single Mothers Assistance Scheme afforded her the unique opportunity to apply the principles of her skills as a social worker in assisting single mothers in deprived communities.
 It involved project proposal development, fundraising efforts, and provision of employment through recruitment of staff, financial management, project implementation, monitoring and evaluation, impact assessment among other project management strategies that afforded her the rare opportunity to appreciate life among various usually marginalized social groups not impacted by government social interventions.
 These years were also formative period of developing or acquiring skills such as training and consultancy services at many workshops, seminars, stakeholder consultations etc. that come with community works and NGO management.
 Her organization DeSMAS undertook projects sponsored by USAID, DFID, Ghana AIDS Commission, Mercy Ships, Africa Women Development Fund (AWDF), District Assemblies (Local authorities) among others.